Crystal bases and Newton-Okounkov bodies: SAGBI bases, valuations and toric degenerations

-In the next section we will establish the existence of SAGBI bases for the ring of sections of $G$-line bundles (equivalently homogeneous coordinate rings) of flag and spherical varieties with respect to certain natural valuations.
+In the next section we will establish the existence of SAGBI bases for rings of sections of very ample $G$-linearized line bundles (equivalently homogeneous coordinate rings) of flag and spherical varieties with respect to certain natural valuations.
 In the rest of this section we discuss generalities on SAGBI bases and toric degenerations.